AndersDeath/diary2/000-current.md

 # 16 May - Tuesday - Kaş - 229 day of immigration

 This day was quite nice but absolutely confusing.
 I had tons of meeting and I feel I did nothing.
 It's not true but still.
 So I also had a call with Parkos guy.
 I expected some shitburger but surprisingly the man told me about coding assessment.
 It looks like I need to dive deeper to nuxtjs during this week.
 I need to dedicate two hours of my time for this task on weekend.
 I don't know maybe I will do on Saturday or Sunday.
 Anyway I's good news and need to postpone some things that were planned for this week due to preparations.
 The weather here is amazing.
 It's really tropical summer here even though it's still spring outside.
 So, In general this day was busy but not so hard.

+# 17 MAy - Wednesday - Kaş - 230 day of immigration